Cross-platform Windows, Mac OSX, and Linux: your choice.

 Stack view

-The Stack view provides not only the call stack with function names, but also presents all local variables and upvalues for each of the stack frames.
-You can even drill down to get values of individual elements in tables.
+Explore not only the call stack with function names, but also all local variables and upvalues for each of the stack frames.
+Drill down to get values of individual elements in tables.

 Interactive console